Cleveland Clinic logo

 Management and Treatment

-Symptoms of hepatitis A last for as long as it takes for your immune system to defeat the virus.
+Symptoms of hepatitis A last for as long as it takes your immune system to defeat the virus.
 Most people recover within two months.
 If you have a weakened immune system, the infection might last longer — up to six months.
-Sometimes, symptoms appear to be gone but then come back (relapse).
+Sometimes, symptoms appear to be gone, but then come back (relapse).

 Advertisement